FOR IMMEDIATE RELEASE: Feb. 11 2020

 Contact: Jennifer Easton 615-741-5760

-NASHVILLE, Tenn. —State Rep. Patsy Hazlewood, R-Signal Mountain, this week signed her first budget bill as newly appointed chairman of the House Finance, Ways, and Means Committee of the Tennessee General Assembly.
-As chairman, Hazlewood will lead efforts to craft a balanced state budget that builds on recent strategic investments and Republican priorities.
+NASHVILLE, Tenn. —State Rep. Ryan Williams, R-Cookeville, this week signed his first budget bill as newly appointed chairman of the House Finance, Ways, and Means Appropriations Subcommittee of the Tennessee General Assembly.

 Gov. Bill Lee on Feb.
 8 presented his $41.8 billion budget plan to members of the General Assembly in his third state of the state address.
-Key highlights of Lee’s budget plan include a $341 million spending increase for K-12 education, $200 million to expand broadband to every Tennessean, $931 million for capital maintenance and improvements, $150 million for pandemic relief and Covid-19 vaccine support, $200 million to improve local infrastructure, and $135 million to expand transportation.
+Key investments in Lee’s budget plan includes a $341 million spending increase for K-12 education, $200 million to expand broadband to every Tennessean, $931 million for capital maintenance and improvements, $150 million for pandemic relief and Covid-19 vaccine support, $200 million to improve local infrastructure, and $135 million to expand transportation.